csreynolds/ovirt-utils/README.md

-#RHEVM-Elastic-Management Scripts
+#oVirt-Elastic-Management Scripts

-REQUIRES: rhevm-sdk >= rhevm-sdk-3.1.0.10-1.el6ev.noarch.rpm
+REQUIRES: ovirt-engine-sdk-python or  rhevm-sdk
 Required: python-keyring
+Required: python-argparse if < python2.7 installed

-NOTE: If you are willing to use the keyring feature, please, first setup a username/password using `rhev-keyring.py` before using `-k` argument with the remaining scripts.
+NOTE: If you are willing to use the keyring feature, please, first setup a username/password using `ovirt-keyring.py` before using `-k` argument with the remaining scripts.

-Author: Pablo Iranzo Gómez (Pablo.Iranzo@redhat.com)
+Author: Pablo Iranzo Gómez (Pablo.Iranzo@redhat.com) Modified by: Chris Reynolds (c.reynolds82@gmail.com)

 Contributors: